paulsava/paulsava.github.io/src/blog/jan2025-physics-of-llms.md

 ![XKCD Comic: Making Progress](https://imgs.xkcd.com/comics/making_progress.png)

 P.S.
 Hi David, I know you're probably the only one reading this at the moment! 😉

+P.S. #2: Full disclosure - some of this content has been reformulated and corrected with Claude because I don't have the energy to fix my own typos or read this too many times.
+I write the ideas up to about 80% and set the tone, then let my friend Claude help polish the rest.
+Maybe in the future I won't do this, but that's how it is for now. 🤖✨